-SW 201 Human Behavior and Social Environment 3(3-0) Focus on the person in environment throughout the life span with an examination of the relationship between biological, psychological, social, spiritual and cultural systems.
-Prerequisite: SW 100.
-Corequisite: SOC 101, PSYCH 100.
+SW 201 Human Behavior and Social Environment I 3(3-0) Focus on the person in environment throughout the life span with an examination of the relationship between biological, psychological, social, spiritual and cultural sy: Corequisite: SW 100, SOC 101, and/or PSYCH 100.
 (F)

-SW 202 Human Behavior and Social Environment II 3(3-0)

-Focus on the person in environment throughout the lifespan with an examination of the impact of larger social systems, including family, groups, communities and organizations.
-Prerequisite: SW 201.
+SW 202 Human Behavior and Social Environment II 3(3-0) Focus on the person in environment throughout the lifespan with an examination of the impact of larger social systems, including family, groups, communities and organizations.
+Corequisite: SW 201.
 (S)